CSFrequency/react-firebase-hooks/firestore/README.md

 ## Transforming data

-Firestore allows a restricted number of data types in its store.
-The application, on the other hand, might require converting some of these types into whatever it really needs, `Date` types being a common case.

-Both `useCollectionData` and `useDocumentData` support an optional `transform` function which allows the transformation of the underlying Firestore data into whatever format the application requires.
+Firestore allows a restricted number of data types in its store, which may not be flexible enough for your application.
+Both `useCollectionData` and `useDocumentData` support an optional `transform` function which allows the transformation of the underlying Firestore data into whatever format the application requires, e.g. a `Date` type.

 ```js
 transform?: (val: any) => T;